joergkrause/nyaf/docs/md/babel.md

 window.JSX = JSX;
 ~~~

 From now on you can avoid any of the JSX imports in all the component files.
-Please note, that the new import of JSX that was introduced in React 17 and is supported in Babel 7.9 and newer will be available in **@nyaf** beginning with version 0.7.0.
+Please note, that the new import of JSX that was introduced in React 17 and is supported in Babel 7.9 and newer will be available in **ny@f** beginning with version 0.7.0.

 ### Bundle Size